Come join us!

 While you don't have to be a trained computer programmer or electrical engineer to join the lab, some technical and computational competency is preferred, and an interest in these areas is required.
 We especially welcome individuals with diverse backgrounds that have traditionally been underrepresented in these fields.
 If you have the strong desire and motivation to succeed, you will be supported here.

-I currently have research funding to support at least one Master's student to join the lab in fall 2020.
+I may have research funding to support a Master's student to join the lab in fall 2021.
 Please email me if you are interested in joining the lab.
 Include a description of why you want to do a Master's degree with me, why you'd be a good fit and include a copy of your resume/CV.

 More info about the Master's program can be found here.
-Download the Biology Graduate Handbook from the linked pages 6 and 7 for information about applying.
+Go to the "Graduate" tab and download the Biology Graduate Handbook.
+See pages 6 and 7 for information about applying.